NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

    > [!IMPORTANT]
    > If you're working with a non-SDK-style project, follow the procedures in [Create and publish a .NET Framework package (Visual Studio)](create-and-publish-a-package-using-visual-studio-net-framework.md) instead to create and publish the package.
 For this article, the .NET CLI is recommended.
 Although you can publish any NuGet package using the NuGet CLI, some of the steps in this article are specific to SDK-style projects and the .NET CLI.
 The NuGet CLI is used for [non-SDK-style projects](../resources/check-project-format.md) (typically .NET Framework).

 - [Register for a free account on nuget.org](../nuget-org/individual-accounts.md#add-a-new-individual-account) if you don't have one already.
+You must register and confirm the account before you can upload a NuGet package.

+- Install the NuGet CLI by downloading it from [nuget.org](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).
+Add the *nuget.exe* file to a suitable folder, and add that folder to your PATH environment variable.

 ## Create a class library project